stavros11/Ising-Super-Resolution/README.md

 It is possible to change the default loading/saving directories in data/directories.py file.

 ## Required modules
-Tensorflow, Keras, argparse, os, numpy
+Tensorflow, Keras, argparse, os, numpy, scipy.stats (for linear regression)

 ## Main Scripts

-***train.py***: Trains a model.
+***1) train.py***: Trains a model.
 Depending on the `-CR` options this can be on critical temperature data or data in different temperatures.
 The metrics during training are saved as an `.npy` file and the Keras model graph as an `.h5` file.

 #### Settings